Containers-Testing-Framework/ctf-cli/README.md

     Steps=https://github.com/Containers-Testing-Framework/common-steps.git
     Features=https://github.com/Containers-Testing-Framework/common-features.git

+#### This method is not recommended and will soon be deprecated - git submodules way would be preferred

 ### environment.py
 You can implement some of the methods that are typically used with Behave inside this file.
 It will be combined with the CTF common `environment.py` file.
 This integration may not be perfect yet, feel free to test and provide feedback.